Ji Jiafu

 Ji is most notable for his effort in promoting the standardization of gastric cancer treatment in China as well as his leading role in the construction of the world's largest gastric cancer biobank.
 He received the State Scientific and Technological Progress Award for his achievements.

 Ji is currently serving as the council chairman of the Beijing Anti-Cancer Association.
+He is also an honorary president of the Beijing Association of Holistic Integrative Medicine.
 He served as the president of Peking University Cancer Hospital / School of Oncology & Beijing Institute for Cancer Research and vice president of the China Anti-Cancer Association.
 He was also the president of the International Gastric Cancer Association from 2017-2019.

 Biography

 Early life and education

 Ji Jiafu was born in December 1959 in Hohhot, Inner Mongolia.

 In 1977, Ji took the first gaokao after the Cultural Revolution and was admitted to the Inner Mongolia Medical College; he graduated with a bachelor's degree in December 1982.
 He resumed study at the then Beijing Medical University from September 1987 to July 1990 and earned a master's degree in oncology.

 Ji also studied abroad.
 As a postdoctoral fellow, he researched the gene expression profiles in multiple cancers (including human gastric cancer) at Stanford University in the U.S. from January 1999 to March 2000.
 Then, from January 2012 to October 2015, he studied oncology at Cardiff University in the U.K. and received a Ph.D. degree.